 #12: What Goes Into Your Body Matters — A LOT!

-When we think about the factors that contribute to staying motivated, you may not give much consideration to food.
-But food has a direct impact on our cognitive performance, productivity and motivation levels.
+When you think about the factors that contribute to staying motivated, you may not give much consideration to food.
+But food has a direct impact on our cognitive performance, productivity, and motivation levels.
 If your biology isn't functioning optimally because you're not feeding it properly, you're going to feel it.
 Make your eating decisions before you get hungry and prevent spikes in your blood sugar.
 I call it staying off the "blood sugar rollercoaster," and here's how to do that.
-Also, your gut health effects your brain health, and ultimately motivation.
+Also, your gut health affects your brain health, and ultimately motivation.
 Maximize your gut health with these gut-nourishing foods.

 Kelly Harrington, MS, RDN